 Scaling is a massive investment in time and labor.
 Nevertheless, it is necessary for your company to improve efficiency, innovate, adapt to technology faster and provide better customer service.

-It’s essential to partner with an BigCommerce Design Agency with the latest technology and is dedicated to maintaining your competitive advantage.
+It’s essential to partner with an BigCommerce Design with the latest technology and is dedicated to maintaining your competitive advantage.

 BigCommerce Integrates With Everything

 To plan for future growth, use an architecture that seamlessly integrates with your current business systems.
 BigCommerce offers one-click integrations, flexible APIs and webhooks for better efficiency.

 There are three main components to successful scaling:

 - An Enterprise Resource Planning (ERP) system.